ShaunCurtis/GitHubSite/site/articles/Building-Edit-Forms.md

 ### EditFormState

-`EditFormState` is a UI control that tracks the user entered values against the original values in the model.
-The code is too long to reproduce in it's entirity.
-You can view the code in the repository.

-It's a UI control with no UI output - like `EditForm`.
-It's placed within an `EditForm` and gets the cascaded `EditContext`.
-It gets the `EditStateService` through dependency injection and exposes an `EditStateChanged` event and an `IsDirty` property.
+`EditFormState` is a UI control with no UI output - like `EditForm`.
+It's placed within an `EditForm` and captures the cascaded `EditContext`, and the `EditStateService` through dependency injection.
+It exposes an `EditStateChanged` event and an `IsDirty` property.

-It gets the model from the `EditContext` and saves the model write properties to an `EditFields` collection.
+`EditFormState` reads all the write properties from the `EditContext` and saves them to an `EditFields` collection.

 `EditField` looks like this.
 Note all but `EditedValue` are `init` record type properties.